 87. What are alpha waves?

-It is the most common brain waves when one is awake but in a relaxed state with eyes closed.
-Once the person either falls asleep of opens their eyes to focus on a task, these waves disappear.
+They are brain waves that occur when one is awake but in a relaxed state with their eyes closed.
+Once the person falls asleep or opens their eyes to focus on a task, these waves disappear.

 88. What are beta waves?

-Typical brain waves in a person that is conscious and alert, thinking and receiving sensory input.
+These are the typical brain waves in a person that is conscious, alert, thinking, and receiving sensory input.

 89. What are theta waves?